 Although the book collection does hold unique, rare, and valuable books, it also includes titles that may not be at all rare because they coincide with our collecting areas.
 (See Section B. Collecting Areas) A relatively new book on the Civil War may be in the collection for that reason.
 New books by University faculty will also be found in the book collection.

-More than a collecting area of Special Collections, University Archives is the component of the department that collects and preserves the materials that document the rich history of the university and the accomplishments of the individuals and groups who have been associated with it over the decades.
+More than a collecting area of Special Collections and University Archives, University Archives is the component of the department that collects and preserves the materials that document the rich history of the university and the accomplishments of the individuals and groups who have been associated with it over the decades.
 Photographs, university publications, personal papers of faculty and alumni, Presidential papers, records of various administrative offices and academic departments on campus are among the materials found in University Archives.
 These collections of materials are often divided into assigned Record Groups designated by the prefix, RG.
 For example, materials relating to the Board of Visitors are identified as RG1/x, whereas the papers of the various presidents of the university are designated RG2/x.
 A guide to the major record group headings may be seen here.
-In other cases, particularly involving publications of the university, these materials have been cataloged separately and may be found in the Special Collections book collection.
+In other cases, particularly involving publications of the university, these materials have been cataloged separately and may be found in the Special Collections and University Archives book collection.

 Historical Photograph collection

 With over 65,000 images of an historical and, primarily, regional nature, this collection is arranged into folders by topic.
-The vast majority of these photographs are available digitally via ImageBase, a database found linked to the Special Collections homepage.
+The vast majority of these photographs are available digitally via ImageBase, a database found linked to the Special Collections and University Archives homepage.
 Here one can find, for example, photographs that document the changes that have taken place over the years in downtown Blacksburg or on the University campus, among many hundreds of other topics.